Workers Compensation Insurance — Minnesota

 Death Benefits

 When a worker is killed on the job, workers comp provides funeral expenses, ongoing benefits for a surviving spouse, and benefits for dependent children.
-These are among the most significant and emotionally difficult claims in the workers comp system.

 Employer Liability Protection